beerneko/gatsby-starter-netlify-cms2/src/pages/index.md

   title: Why BEERNEKO
   description: >
     Hire BEERNEKO!
 Even just hourly or remotely as long as she is available!
     BEERNEKO is a Software Engineer / Web Designer / ZEND Certified PHP Engineer / Microsoft Certified Solutions Associate(MCSA) for everyone and every business who needs a little help in the Dark...
 Dark...
 IT field...
-It starts at a reasonable price of $50/hour!
 description: >-
   Currently, BEERNEKO is looking for any job opportunity.
 BEERNEKO was a former state IT worker, a Japanese School teacher and a freelance IT Tech, a web designer, and a coder.
   If you want a one-page Website for your baseball team, ask BEERNEKO.
 BEERNEKO will make it starts from $100.
 If you are a business owner and need a temp IT person, please ask BEERNEKO who can right fit in!